 This Thanksgiving try bringing the host the gift of Tupperware so that they can pack up all that leftover turkey and stuffing and if they then so choose can send it home with their family and friends and share all the “Thanksgiving Leftover Love.”

 Ok so now all the adults are in a food coma and the kids are rearing to go.
 So here is a fun tradition.
 Get one of the older teens to go hide the wishbone and then send the younger kids to go find it.
 The lucky kid who finds it gets a special little gift or treat.
 It’s fun and it helps to get some of the kid's energy out while the adults are watching the big game or whatever it is you do on this day of festivities.

 Take a Hike

-One of our families favorite things to do after a large Thanksgiving Feast is to get outside and take in some fresh air and see the beautiful fall foliage.
-It’s a great way to burn off a few calories and to enjoy the gorgeous fall weather before the old Jack Frost comes a nipping at our noses.
+One of our family's favourite things to do after a large Thanksgiving Feast is to get outside and take in some fresh air and see the beautiful fall foliage.
+It’s a great way to burn off a few calories and enjoy the gorgeous fall weather before the old Jack Frost comes nipping at our noses.

 Play a Thankful Guessing Game